crypto-org-chain/cronos-docs/docs/getting-started/cronos-gamefi-integraton.md

 <img src="./assets/cronos-gamefi-integration-step3b.png" />

 #### Step 3c.
 [Unity] You will see the script variables under Inspector when you click the Transfer20Script.
-You have to update the corresponding address after deploying the contract.
-[See Step 6]
+You have to update the corresponding address after deploying the contract [See Step 6]

 <img src="./assets/cronos-gamefi-integration-step3c.png" />